Weed-AI/Weed-AI/search/README.md

 ## Troubleshooting:

 Reactive search failing to load?
-Might be an issue with npm.
+Might be an issue with react-scripts not being installed.

-Check if you have a working install with `npm ls react-scripts`
+Check if you have a working install with `npm ls react-scripts`.
+This works even with yarn as our package manager.

-If the file isn't found, reinstall npm with `npm install`

 ## Sources